An axiomatic characterization of the Brownian map

 Now, we would like to consider an alternative approach to the L\'evy net in which we observe loops in the order of their distance from the root of the tree of loops (instead of in the order in which they are completed when tracing the boundary of the stable looptree).
 Consider a line at some height $C+s$ as depicted in Figure~\ref{fig::levycb}.
 As explained in the figure caption, we would like to define $Z_s$ to be in some sense the ``fractal measure'' of the set of points at which this line intersects the graph of $C+Y_t$ (which should be understood as some sort of local time) and then understand how $Z_s$ evolves as $s$ changes.
 A detailed account of the construction and properties of $Z_s$, along with Proposition~\ref{prop::Zisalphastable} (stated and proved below), appears in \cite{duquesnelegall2005levytrees}.
 We give a brief sketch here.

 First of all, in what sense is~$Z_s$ defined?
-Note that if we fix~$s$, then we may define the set $E_t = \{t : Y_t > s \}$.
-Observe that within each open interval of~$E_t$ the process $X_t$ evolves as an $\alpha$-stable L\'evy process, which obtains the same value at its endpoints and is strictly larger than that value in the interim.
+Note that if we fix~$s$, then we may define the set $E_s = \{t : Y_t > s \}$.
+Observe that within each open interval of~$E_s$ the process $X_t$ evolves as an $\alpha$-stable L\'evy process, which obtains the same value at its endpoints and is strictly larger than that value in the interim.
 In other words, the restriction of~$X_t$ to that interval is (a translation and time-reversal of) an $\alpha$-stable L\'evy excursion.
 If we condition on the number~$N_\epsilon$ of excursions of this type that reach height at least~$\epsilon$ above their endpoint height, then it is not hard to see that the conditional law of the set of excursions is that of an i.i.d.\ collection of samples from the L\'evy excursion measure used to generate~$X_t$ (restricted to the positive and finite measure set of excursions which achieve height at least~$\epsilon$).